Shane-Nycum/LetsGetSplicey/README.md

 >3) Except that the copy is not really a copy - it's a hard link (google it)<br/>
 <br/>
 The hard link is a pointer of sorts... pointing to the same space on your disk as the file in your Splice samples folder.<br/>
-It pretty much behaves like any other file - you can audtion it, import it into your project, rename it, whatever.<br/>
+It pretty much behaves like any other file - you can audition it, import it into your project, rename it, whatever.<br/>
 And it won't cause the amount of disk space you're using to double, like copying the file would.<br/>
 <br/>
 To use the script, update the folder paths in the code to the paths you are using on your machine.<br/>